 Naturally, the more points you request from the contour the more accurately you can compute the area.
 Your error will converge to zero for large n.
 You can assume that 10,000 points are sufficient to precisely compute the shape area.
 Your challenge is stopping earlier than that according to the desired error in order to save running time.

 Grading policy: the grade is affected by your running time.

+Restricted functions I used: